 Taxation is another area that accountants take time to adjust.
 The lawmakers are responsible for formulating taxes that suit every section of society.
 In the process, it becomes challenging for accounting professionals to keep pace with the changes in tax management systems.

 Accountants can use modern tax management software to handle taxes online.
 It helps automate various tasks and makes them comfortable for accountants.
-However, one must update the software regularly to include the latest changes in the taxation systems.
+However, one must update the cloud-based software regularly to include the latest changes in the taxation systems.

 6. Katrina Nacci, Transactional Accounting Advisor

 I recently joined a community focused on remote solopreneurs and another for accounting firm owners wishing to scale their practices – and to me, the biggest hurdle is deploying technology correctly in order to have iterative projects, appropriate resource planning, and scalable service offerings.